As a public service, the Santa Cruz County Flood Control District will provide the following information upon request:

 Attached is a copy of the appropriate forms and information available from the district.

-If you would like to make an inquiry please either contact the office, or submit a Flood Hazard Information Sheet for either the Unincorporated County or the City of Nogales.
-Please provide the tax code identification number (assessors property number) and or street address, and if available, the legal description, and submit the form to the Santa Cruz County Flood Control District.
+If you would like to make an inquiry please submit a Flood Hazard Information Sheet.
+Fill out the form and hit the "Submit" button.
+Please provide the tax code identification number (assessors property number) and or street address, and if available, the legal description.

 We are open Monday - Friday, 8 a.m. - 5 p.m.
 Fax us at 520-761-7846, call us at 520-375-7830, or drop by the Santa Cruz County Flood Control District office: